 - The production of meat has the environmental costs of both meat and plant food production.
 Most animals are fed on grains and legumes- approximately 40% of the world’s grain harvest is currently fed to animals (GMO corn/soy/grains fed to animals= environmental impacts),

-- A 500g steak needs 4660 litres of water, mainly through production of feed and pasture irrigation,
+- A 500g steak needs 4660 liters of water, mainly through the production of feed and pasture irrigation,

 - In Australia, the water used for the pastures of grazing animals is more than the water used in the production of vegetables, fruit, sugar and rice combined.

 - On average plant protein production requires 10 times less land that the production of meat protein,

 - Plant production uses much less phosphate fertilizers that meat production- The world’s supply of phosphate fertilizers is depleting and the price are increasing.
 Phosphate emissions can pollute non-agriculture soil and waterways,

 - Production of plant food uses 2-5 times less water that animal foods,

 - Depending on the type of farming, plant food production can use 6-20 times less fossil fuels than animal food production.